-Cryptocurrency is still very much in a stage of infancy, yet it has had a huge impact on the world in such a short space of time.
-The first cryptocurrency, Bitcoin, which launched in 2008, created a new industry that has fundamentally changed the future of finance for better and for worse.
+Cryptocurrency is still very much in its infancy, yet it has had a huge impact on the world in such a short time.
+The first cryptocurrency, Bitcoin, launched in 2008, created a new industry that has fundamentally changed the future of finance for better and worse.
 The total market worth of Bitcoin alone is a staggering $250bn.
-It is also worth noting new cryptocurrencies pop up everyday, with over 13,000 different cryptocurrencies being in circulation today.
+It is also worth noting that new cryptocurrencies pop up daily, with over 13,000 cryptocurrencies circulating today.

-Hackers and cyber crime enthusiasts have been making great use of cryptocurrencies to hide stolen funds.
-Big brands like Uber and Airbnb have been two high profile victims of crypto-related cyber crime.
-Thieves are able to rack up substantial profit from creating fake drivers and journeys and then concealing the stolen money in the blockchain.
-With nefarious practices like these going undetected every day, it's no surprise reported cases of money laundering exceed a huge $5.2 billion.
+Hackers and cybercrime enthusiasts have been making great use of cryptocurrencies to hide stolen funds.
+Big brands like Uber and Airbnb have been two high-profile victims of crypto-related cybercrime.
+Thieves are able to rack up substantial profits by creating fake drivers and journeys and then concealing the stolen money in the blockchain.
+With nefarious practices like these going undetected daily, it's no surprise that reported money laundering cases to exceed $5.2 billion.

-Whilst there are high security risks with cryptocurrency, it is partially becoming legitimized by traditional businesses now accepting it as legal tender.
-Even digital brands like PayPal, now allow users to transfer money in and out of PayPal using cryptocurrencies.
-This form of cyber crime will only continue to evolve and become harder to track until governments and trade bodies decide to regulate new digital currencies.
+While cryptocurrency has high-security risks, it is partially becoming legitimized by traditional businesses now accepting it as legal tender.
+Even digital brands like PayPal now allow users to transfer money in and out of PayPal using cryptocurrencies.
+This form of cybercrime will only continue to evolve and become harder to track until governments and trade bodies decide to regulate new digital currencies.